ledatp/DH110/README.md

 ### Recogniton Rather than Recall
 ***Severity Rating: 3*** When you like or interact with a review about a skincare product, there is no space to access all of your liked contents.
 Therefore, users must recall what products they were interested in through scrolling through the home page.
 This is very time consuming and could potentially disrupt the flow of the user. <br/>

+*Recommendation:* Create a page that list all items that users have liked while exploring the homepage; thus, they will not need to use a separate application to remember which products they would like to try. <br/>

 ### Flexibility and Efficiency of Use
-***Severity Rating: 2*** There are multiple ways to add photos on the app to keep track of your skincare process —  one through the diary entry and one through the general camera feature.
+***Severity Rating: 3*** There are multiple ways to add photos on the app to keep track of your skincare process —  one through the diary entry and one through the general camera feature.
 Because the diary entries are mainly for end of the day inputs (due to users only being allowed one entry per day), having two options is great for when you are having breakouts or skin complications throughout the day (or have shown great improvements) and would like to take update picture both in the day and at night for the entries.
 However, the general camera feature does not work as aforementioned or the waiting time is too long without any signifiers that it is loading. <br/>

+*Recommendation:* I would have rated this heuristics a 1 in severity, but because the features aforementioned was nonfunctional, it it utterly uselss.
+Designing functions that are achievable for the engineers should be highest priority. <br/>

 ### Aesthetic and Minimalist Design
 ***Severity Rating: 1*** Cleo has a very minimalistic design with key features needed to keep track of your skin and skincare regime.
 Because of this, it is very easy to use if we disregard the malfunctions of some of the features.
 There could have been different design choices that may make the app look better; however, those are more personal decisions that do not interfere with the user interface. <br/>